pseudonom/phantheck/README.md

 Phantheck allows you to annotate functions with preconditions and postconditions.
 Conditions are specified with phantom type-level lists.
 Applying a function to a parameter which does not satisfy the preconditions will cause a compile-time error.
 Postconditions are not specified by assertion but by splicing in QuickChecked properties. `Demo.hs` may make things clearer.

+You can also watch a [presentation about Phantheck](http://begriffs.com/posts/2015-12-06-quickcheck-for-types.html).

 How to use
 ----------